The KYC AML Policy, Documents, Process – Guide and Overview for 2019-2020

 “As with CIP for individual customers, covered financial institutions must collect from the legal entity customer the name, date of birth, address, and social security number or other government identification number (passport number or other similar information in the case of foreign persons) for individuals who own 25% or more of the equity interest of the legal entity (if any), and an individual with significant responsibility to control/manage the legal entity at the time a new account is opened.”

-For individuals that are rated high risk, see below on conducing EDD.
+For individuals that are rated high risk, see the KYC and AML process below on conducting EDD.

-As specified by the Board of Governors of the Federal Reserve System, when conducting EDD, financial firms should review the below elements during the onboarding phase and also throughout the life of the relationship:
+As specified by the Board of Governors of the Federal Reserve System, when conducting EDD, financial firms should review the below elements during the onboarding phase and also throughout the life of the relationship.
+The know your customer requirement doesn’t stop after the account is opened.

-Click here for more information on performing EDD on high risk individual clients: Enhanced Due Diligence Process for High Risk Clients.
+Click here for more information on performing EDD in accordance with anti-money laundering regulations on high-risk individual clients: Enhanced Due Diligence Process for High-Risk Clients.

 Open Account or Deny Application

 Only after CDD/EDD has been approved, should an account be opened in accordance with financial regulations and requirements.
-Account opening is the final phase in the KYC Onboarding lifecycle process flow.
-In the event that the application poses too much of an acception risk, then the next process is for the chief AML lead or compliance lead to reject the application.
+Account opening is the final phase in the KYC onboarding lifecycle process flow.

 Annual AML/BSA Review